We know that hospital visiting increases the risk of infection to inpatients. Please help us to keep your loved ones as safe as possible.

 Visits must be booked in advance by contacting the nurse in charge of the ward.
-Visits are only permitted if essential or on compassionate grounds.
-If you arrive without having first agreed a time and date with the nurse in charge of the ward, we will ask you to return home.
+Unless there are exceptional circumstances (such as the patient is at the end of their life), if you arrive without having first agreed a time and date with the nurse in charge of the ward, we will ask you to return home.

 Do NOT visit if you have: